jaseemabid/blog/_drafts/compiler.md

 ```

 The Calculus is so small, it's type can be represented in just a few lines of
 Haskell.
-All Haskell code examples are for illustration purposes and it is not
+All Haskell code examples are for illustration purposes only and it is
-strictly necessary to understand it to read further.
+not strictly necessary to understand it to read further.

 ```haskell
 data Calculus =